RavenelMaelys/PortfolioRM/Porfolio.md

 ## A bit about myself

 I am a student in 5th year of ingeneering school, in France.
-I specialized in software development and is able to code in various languages but my favorites are the C languages.
+I specialized in software development and am able to code in various languages but my favorites are the C languages.
 I also know the basics of networks and systems.

 In my free time, I love to play video games, take care of my animals and plants, or walking in the forest !